 Is he the real deal?
 I don’t know Alex Green personally, but he is a real investment expert based on my research.
 And, perhaps it’s just my perception, but he doesn’t seem to overhype things as much as most other “gurus” I come across.

 He also seems to pick some great stocks.
 Of course, not every stock he recommends is a winner, but his services seem to have a strong track record overall.

-Alexander Green’s “$6 microcap stock,” which he also refers to as his “top microcap opportunity for 2022,” appears to be AdTheorent (ADTH).
+Alexander Green’s “sub-$10 microcap,” which he also refers to as his “top microcap opportunity for 2022,” appears to be AdTheorent (ADTH).
 I say this because it closely matches the clues he shared in the presentation.

 As mentioned, this stock is technically just above the microcap threshold in terms of market cap.
 However, given how close the other clues match, I don’t think that rules it out, especially since the market cap has increased lately.

 In any case, Alex Green details his pick in the “1,000% Profits With This Sub-$10 Microcap” report, which comes with an Oxford Microcap Trader subscription.
 So, if you want to find out for sure, the best thing to do would be to join this service for $1,975.